CyanogenMod/android_device_motorola_msm8226-common/README.md

-Universal device configuration for the Moto G (falcon)
+Common device configuration for the Moto G (falcon)
 ===============================

 Copyright 2014 - The CyanogenMod Project